Anton2020/profitApp/README.md

 Based on invoice amount + costs, estimate how profitable the Social Media / WordPress assignment will be.

 ## User-story
+User registers at first time-use by entering e-mail address, password and security question.
+User confirms their registration by e-mail.
+After confirmation, logging in is allowed and user is sent to the profitApp page.

 User fills in the invoice amount before taxes.
 With the sliders you can enter the costs of:
 - clothes (standard 5 euros)